saf-dmitry/taskpaper-mode/README.md

 # Acknowledgments

-Thanks to Jesse Grosjean for writing the [TaskPaper app][taskpaper] for macOS, whose functionality and sleekness I wanted to bring to Emacs, and for publishing TaskPaper's [open source model layer][birch-outline], which gave me some valuable implementation insights.
+Thanks to Jesse Grosjean for writing the [TaskPaper app][taskpaper] for macOS, whose functionality and sleekness I wanted to bring to Emacs.
+The [TaskPaper project][github-taskpaper] gave me some valuable implementation insights.

 I would also thank the following people, from whose work TaskPaper mode has benefited greatly: